Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

-To prove the statement for $p=1$ and any $n\ge 2$, we may assume that $\FF_1 \B \cong \R^d$.
-It remains to prove that $\FF_1 (\B \cap H^+)$ spans $\R^d$, where $H^+$ is assumed in generic position, and we may assume that the underlying matroid $M$ is of rank $3$ (so that $n=2$ in the notation above) to prove this fact.
+\begin{proof} We may assume, without loss of generality, that $(\FF_1 \Fan)_{|\mathbf{0}} \cong \R^d$.
+It remains to prove that $(\FF_1 (\Fan \cap H^+))_{|\mathbf{0}}$ spans $\R^d$.
+As $H^+$ is assumed to be in general position (no ray of $\Fan$ lies in its boundary) the conclusion of the lemma is invariant under small perturbations, so we may assume that the position of $H^+$ is sufficiently generic.

-A \emph{subhalfspace} is the intersection of a (linear) hyperplane with a closed halfspace whose boundary is a linear hyperplane transversal to~it.
-A subhalfspace $g$ is \emph{parallel} to a subhalfspace $h$ if $h\cap g=\partial h=\partial g$.
-Their \emph{angle} $\alpha(g,h)=\alpha(h,g)$ is defined as the oriented dihedral angle, cf.\ Figure~\ref{fig:degeneration}.
+A \emph{subhalfspace} is the intersection of a (linear) hyperplane with a closed halfspace whose boundary is a linear hyperplane transversal to~the first hyperplane.
+A subhalfspace $g$ is \emph{in the same pencil} as a sub\-halfspace $h$ if